pappasam/config/README.md

 # Configuration Settings
 This a repository of my personal settings across Unix tools.
 It is intended for use by all.

-Enjoy!
+Currently, the repository contains configuration files for the following programs:
+* tmux
+* vim

 Written by: Samuel Roeca